irene146/flux_adms_faam/flux_estimation_adms/readme.md

 Temporal Resolution:

 The highest resolution of meteorology data allowed in ADMS is 1h, and for the input settings used, ADMS outputs a different modelled scenario for each hour of met data provided (1 line of data = 1h).
 To avoid this, the meteorology variables obtained while the aircraft was flying over the source are averaged to 1h of met data as long as they are consistent, outputting a single dispersion.
 This is to avoid multiple model outputs and allow easier analysis.
+ NOTE: Time resolution cannot be upsaced/downscaled as ADMS considers durinal cycles (eg BL dynamics)

  Variable Considerations: